sigma-ouc/sigma-ouc.github.io/content/en/authors/Xiaofeng Guan/_index.md

 ---
 # Display name
-title: Shuo Lian
+title: Xiaofeng Guan

 # Full name (for SEO)
-first_name: Shuo
+first_name: Xiaofeng
-last_name: Lian
+last_name: Guan

 # Username (this should match the folder name)
 authors:
-  - Shuo Lian
+  - Xiaofeng Guan

 # Is this the primary user of the site?
 superuser: false

-index: "Master2501"
+index: "Master2504"

 # Role/position
 role: Master Student in 2025